bartojer/hello_world/README.md

 # Overview

-I'm exploring the possibility of life existing in more worlds than one, or at least that there as many worlds to greet.
+I'm exploring the possibility of life existing in more worlds than one, or at least that there may be other worlds to greet.

 Prints "Hello Worlds!" to the terminal.